docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 the function call that led to that point of execution is marked with a green background.
 In the example, when you select the run() function in the call stack, the Document Window highlights the line in that function where the RGBColorPicker() function was called.

-CHAPTER 2: The ExtendScript Toolkit

-Code profiling for optimization

-35

 Switching between the functions in the call hierarchy allows you to trace how the current function was called.
 The Console and Data Browser panels coordinate with the Call Stack panel.
 When you select a function in the Call Stack: